Dangers of Overloaded Trucks

 Understanding the Dangers of Overloaded Trucks

 An overloaded or overweight truck creates more danger on the road than other large commercial vehicles.
-Overloaded trucks are inherently more prone to accidents even if the truck driver follows other traffic safety rules.
-Some of the main reasons why an overloaded or overweight truck poses dangers to others on the road include:
+Overloaded trucks are inherently more prone to accidents, even if the truck driver follows other traffic safety rules.
+Some of the main reasons why an overloaded or overweight truck poses dangers to others on the road include the following.

 Difficult to Control